xpack/web-jekyll/pages/xbb/end-of-support.md

 ## GNU/Linux distro versions

-To better decide whch versions to support, below is a list of existing versions.
+To better decide which versions to support, below is a list of existing versions.

 The names are in fact docker image names, and can be used directly to query the `ldd --version`: